 Make sure you create the document in the RGB color space.

-Switch the aid "Smart Guides" (Shortcut CTRL + U) on.
-This will cause your cursor to snap in at an anchor point of two crossing lines, which is especially helpful when you are using the “Scissors” tool.
+By turning on the "Smart Guides" aid (Shortcut CTRL + U), your curser will then be able to snap in on the anchoring point of two crossed lines.
+This is especially helpful when you are using your software’s editing functions such as the “Scissors” tool.

-The last step is placing the webs at the top of the corresponding graphics element.
-Remove the red filling in the web and replace it with a red cutting contour.
-Next join the web with the graphics element using the “Unite” path finder tool.
-In order for the webs to bend later at the top and bottom, we also still need blue cutting lines at the upper and lower end of the webs.
-It is best that you draw these cutting lines in advance so that the height of the web is not changed.
-Finally, you border the completed document with a green cutting line as the outer contour.
-You can cut these with a faster speed than the red inner contours of your graphics.
-Now you can send the file to your Trotec laser.
+In the final step, you will be placing each web at the top of the correlating graphics element.
+By removing the red filling, you are then able to replace it with a red cutting contour.
+Next, connect the graphic elements with the web, by utilizing the “Unite” path finder tool.
+To ensure that the webs are flexible at both the top and bottom of the card, blue cutting lines are still required at both ends.
+As a best practice, we suggest drawing the cutting lines in advance to keep the web height intact.
+Finally, border the completed document with a green cutting line as the outer contour (which can be cut with a faster speed than the red inner contours of your graphics), and send the file to your Trotec laser.